huggingface/disaggregators/README.md

 The resulting dataset can now be used for data exploration and disaggregated model evaluation.

+# Development

+Development requirements can be installed with `pip install .[dev]`.
+See the `Makefile` for useful targets, such as code quality and test running.

+To run tests locally across multiple Python versions (3.8, 3.9, and 3.10), ensure that you have all the Python versions available and then run `nox`.
+Note that this is quite slow, so it's only worth doing to double-check your code before you open a Pull Request.

 # Contact

 Nima Boscarino – `nima <at> huggingface <dot> co`